Rural And City Women A Little Different In Age At First Sex, Number Of Kids

 Loading...

 The survey did point up rural vs. urban differences in the number of children the women had.
-More women in the survey who were living in cities had no children (41. percent) compared to women living in rural areas (30.3 percent).
+More women in the survey who were living in cities had no children (around 41 percent) compared to women living in rural areas (roughly 30 percent).
 And about 5 percent more women in rural areas had two or more children compared to urbanites.

 When asked about contraception, one in five women in both groups reported they'd had sexual intercourse without using contraception.
 And, notably, more women in urban areas reported using less effective birth control methods to prevent pregnancy (a condom or withdrawal, for example) than their rural counterparts, who were more likely to use one of the most effective contraceptive methods — an IUD or sterilization.